Skip to main content

 Johnny Cakes

-Fried dough bread, crispy on the outside and soft inside.
-Perfect breakfast item or side to stews.
+Fried dough bread, crisp outside and soft within.
+Good for breakfast or alongside a stew.

 Allergens: